oapicf/pinterest-sdk/clients/swift5/generated/docs/KeywordsAPI.md

 let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account.
-let campaignId = "campaignId_example" // String | Campaign Id to use to filter the results. (optional) let adGroupId = "adGroupId_example" // String | Ad group Id. (optional) let matchTypes = [MatchType()] // [MatchType] | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a> (optional)
-let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
+let campaignId = "campaignId_example" // String | Campaign Id to use to filter the results. (optional) let adGroupId = "adGroupId_example" // String | Ad group Id. (optional) let adGroupIds = ["inner_example"] // [String] | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users. (optional) let matchTypes = [MatchType()] // [MatchType] | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a> (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional)

 // Get keywords
-KeywordsAPI.keywordsGet(adAccountId: adAccountId, campaignId: campaignId, adGroupId: adGroupId, matchTypes: matchTypes, pageSize: pageSize, bookmark: bookmark) { (response, error) in
+KeywordsAPI.keywordsGet(adAccountId: adAccountId, campaignId: campaignId, adGroupId: adGroupId, adGroupIds: adGroupIds, matchTypes: matchTypes, pageSize: pageSize, bookmark: bookmark) { (response, error) in
     guard error == nil else {
         print(error)
         return